lachlan-waugh/cba-ctfs/slides/content/rootkits.md

 * userland we can't access hardware
     * we don't modify the pixels when calling `print()`
     * we can't just directly read the harddrive

-> we tell the kernel to do this via syscalls
+* we tell the kernel to do this via syscalls

+> syscalls are the eyes of the application

 ---